RameshBabuPrudhvi/RameshBabuPrudhvi/README.md

 ### Hi there 👋

-I'm Ramesh Babu - Automation Architect in [Computer Enterprises, Inc.](https://www.ceiamerica.com/) and also an active open source contributor on GitHub.
+I'm Ramesh Babu - Automation Architect in [Altimetrik](https://www.altimetrik.com/) and also an active open source contributor on GitHub.

 Being lazy by nature, I tend to automate everything which I need to do manually.
 This thinking keeps me motivated to learn new testing tools, new technologies and best practices.
 I keep challenging myself to push my limits and move out of my comfort zone and upgrade my skills.
 And also I like mentoring people who are as eager to learn as I am.